-There were no transactions with Connected Persons for financial year ended 31 December 2022.
+There were no transactions with Connected Persons for financial period from 21 January 2022 (date of commencement) to 31 December 2022.

 Future developments

 The Investment Manager continues in its asset raising efforts with distribution agreements now in place with a number of global distributors.
 It will look to develop and strengthen these relationships further in order to improve its Assets Under Management.
 The primary focus is European and Asian investment, but the investment manager is also considering other options in the North American market.